funkypozzy/firmware/README.md

 ![02](https://github.com/user-attachments/assets/26a63724-caa8-4dd7-91f2-a11ff5306fbe)

 ## WHAT YOU NEED - HARDWARE
- - the ip camera with the additional wifi/SD board (buy on aliexpress) and a 12V power supply.
+ - the ip camera with the additional wifi/SD board (buy on aliexpress), a 12V power supply and an ethernet cable.
  - an FTDI adapter for 3V3.
 My FTDI adapter has a mini-USB connection (not micro-USB!) so ensure that you also have the proper USB cable.
  - a clever hard-wired connection to the UART TX/RX pins and GND of the ip camera (e.g. see the following image):
 ![20240726_124051](https://github.com/user-attachments/assets/ac0ab764-4299-4e69-966c-97fbb0092130)